Premkumar291/Automated-Result-Portel/README.md

 - **POST /login** - Authenticates a user and returns a JWT token
 - **POST /logout** - Clears authentication cookies
 - **POST /verify-email** - Verifies a user's email with a verification code
+- **POST /resend-verification-code** - Resends a new verification code to user's email
 - **POST /forgot-password** - Sends a password reset token to the user's email
 - **POST /verify-reset-token** - Verifies a password reset token
 - **POST /reset-password** - Resets a user's password with a valid token